HalimKDK/HalimKDK/README.md

 ### About Me

-I'm a Computer Science graduate with a **BSc (Hons) Computer Science (2:1)** from Nottingham Trent University.
+I'm a Computer Science graduate with a **BSc (Hons) degree, achieving a 2:1** from Nottingham Trent University.
 I have hands-on experience in software development, backend development, database management, cybersecurity, Android development, testing, and version control.

 I'm particularly interested in **software engineering, technology consulting, cybersecurity, and data**, and I enjoy building practical applications and solving technical problems.